This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 If breastmilk or formula are not stored properly they can go bad, and your baby sure won’t like the taste.
 Breastmilk, for example, lasts longer than formula: up to 5 days in the fridge and 6 to 8 hours at room temperature.
 Whereas formula only lasts for about an hour at room temperature, and 24 hours in the fridge.

-You can have a look at some information on how to store expressed milk here.
+You can have a look at some information on how to store expressed milk here, or how to store formula milk here.
+There’s also some tips here on how to store breastmilk when flying or traveling.
 However, if you are not sure whether you are storing your baby’s feeds properly, especially if you are pumping, I would highly recommend you enroll in one of these breastfeeding courses, including free classes (some are targeted exclusively for pumping moms).
 The freezing and thawing process in particular needs to be done properly.

 13) Ask your Pediatrician